 About the Arthurs Seat Challenge

-The Arthurs Seat Challenge attracts around 2,000 individuals who will accept the challenge of walking or running from near Rosebud Primary School to the top of Arthurs Seat on Sunday 18 November 2018.
+The Arthurs Seat Challenge attracts many individuals who will accept the challenge of walking or running from near Rosebud Primary School to the top of Arthurs Seat.
 In doing so, participants draw attention to a tragedy of our modern society.

 Young drivers comprise just a small portion of licensed drivers, yet are substantially overrepresented in road crashes, fatalities and injuries compared to other drivers in Victoria.
 Young drivers aged between 18-25 years are involved in nearly one third of all casualty crashes, with road accidents killing more young people than any other single cause.